evitiska/bynder-cypress-tests/README.md

     And the login form is visible
     And a logout confirmation message is displayed

-Scenario: User cannot log in with invalid credentials Given the user provides an invalid username
+Scenario: User cannot log in with an invalid email Given the user provides an invalid username
+    And the user provides an correct password
+When the user clicks submit button
+Then an error message is displayed on the login form
+    And the error message says: `"You have entered an incorrect username or password."`

+Scenario: User cannot log in with an incorrect password Given the user provides an valid username
     And the user provides an incorrect password
 When the user clicks submit button
 Then an error message is displayed on the login form